 However, there's a slight catch in that you probably need a device sold by the network you intend to use it on, so you have the right software on it to access the network service.

-In the case of EE - the first network in the UK to launch Wi-Fi Calling - you will have to have bought your phone directly from them to use Wi-Fi Calling.
+In the case of EE - the first network in the UK to launch Wi-Fi Calling - you will have to have bought your Android phone directly from them to use Wi-Fi Calling.
 If you have an unlocked handset you've moved from another network, or you bought a grey import, there's a good chance you won't be able to use the service.
 The same is true of Vodafone.
 With iPhones, any unlocked compatible model should work.